jonnyz32/ocp4-upi-powervm/docs/quickstart.md

 Update the [var.tfvars](../var.tfvars) based on your environment.
 Description of the variables are available in [var.tfvars-doc](./var.tfvars-doc.md).
 You can use environment variables for sensitive data that should not be saved to disk.

+When setting up the oc cluster details, make sure the ip's you specified are within the network you chose, specified by network_name.
+If you need an ip outside of the network, you can add it on power vc, by editing the network.
+Make sure the ip's you choose are all available.

+For the ssh_key, make sure you copy the file directly, and not copy/paste.

 ```
 $ set +o history
 $ export POWERVC_USERNAME=xxxxxxxxxxxxxxx